Part-II-Computational-Physics/Lenia-jxkc2/README.md

 #### 5.1.1 Continuous Grids

 We have seen that in Conway's simple 2D array grid counting algorithm implemented in section 2 of lenia (jxkc2).ipynb repository, we have constructed a discrete grid of infinitesimal cells.
 In order to smooth the domain, it is first necessary to swap out the discrete grid for a time-dependent continuous real scalar field on the plane.
 In other words, we make the length of the cells small but finite.
-The radius of the tiny, individual cell, $r i$, is therefore defined as a positive real value.
+The radius of the tiny, individual cell, $r_i$, is therefore defined as a positive real value.
 The filling of the cell or the average of the field over the radius $h$ neighborhood around the cell at any given moment is easily described by the integral variable $M$ used in the smoothlife model article $x$.

 The number of cells in each cell's neighborhood should also be counted using this approach of averaging.
 As a result, we swap out the Moore's neighborhood, which we recalled to be a rectangular border in the original game of Life, with an annulus that is centered at the same random point $x$.
 This outer radius is believed to be $3r_i$ as deduced from Rafler's research paper [Smoothlife][smooth] under eqn. $(2)$ using $r_a$ definition.
 Visually, these mathematical integrals can be represented in fig. 11 below.

+*Fig. 11: $M$ represents the inner cell area and $N$ to represent the outer cell area*

 #### 5.1.2 Smooth transition functions